How Much Does Commercial Auto Insurance Cost?

 Commercial auto insurance costs $163 per month ($1,959 per year) for minimum coverage.
 This is a national benchmark derived from eight vehicle types across 25 general industry categories (including 400+ sub-industries) and all 50 states (including D.C.) to reflect the range of commercial fleet profiles.

 However, your small business insurance rates will vary heavily depending on your vehicle's details, your drivers, and details surrounding your business's operations and location.
-For a more tailored estimates we provide commercial auto insurance calculator below built around your profile.
+This also does not represent commercial truck insurance costs, which we consider a completely separate category inclusive of larger cargo and livery vehicles like box trucks, semis, tankers and dump trucks.

 To estimate average commercial auto insurance costs, MoneyGeek analyzed pricing estimates from five major commercial auto providers and modeled standardized premium estimates across common business vehicle profiles.
 These modeled results give a consistent national benchmark and show how premiums shift by vehicle type, industry and location.